Top 10 Signs of a Good Coffee House

 1. Cleanliness.
 Look at things like the steam wand, the espresso machine, and the counters.
-A meticulously clean Coffeehouse probably means the people care about other things – like keeping cockroach colonies to a minimum.
+A meticulously clean coffeehouse probably means people care about other things, such as keeping cockroach colonies to a minimum.

 2. Staff.
 Consistently friendly, happy staff will probably put that same energy into your drinks.
 At the very least, it makes you feel good after dropping $3.75 on 2 ounces of espresso, right?

 3. Crowds.
-If you see a lot of people, this could be a good sign.
+If you see many people, this could be a good sign.
 (OK, Starbucks might be the exception).
 Not that Starbucks has bad coffee…

 4. Roasting.
-A coffeehouse that roasts their own coffee (especially on-premises), at least means you have a good shot at fresh beans.
-They may roast too dark, but it is definitely a start.
+A coffeehouse that roasts its own coffee (especially on-premises) at least means you have a good shot at fresh beans.
+They may roast too dark, but it is a start.
 You may even be able to sweet-talk the owner or roaster into going a little lighter.
 Tread Lightly Here.

 5. Menu.
 If there is more coffee on the menu than other stuff, you are on the right track.
 Test the waters; buy a cup, but don’t tip for now.
 If they have 12 different sandwiches, and 7 coffee drinks, spit that tuna salad sandwich out and remove them from your little black book.